$370,254Average Value$225Average Price per Sq Ft1Home For Sale

 Gowan Science Academy’s STEM option

-Starting the Midnight At The Oasis downtown
+Downtown's Midnight At The Oasis is an annual tradition

 Valley Citrus Estates is about 5 miles west, or less than 15 minutes, from downtown Yuma, a frequent meetup point for local events.
 The Midnight At The Oasis classic car show occurs in early March and starts with a rally downtown before moving to the city’s Desert Sun Stadium for the next few days.
 Numerous car enthusiasts come out for the event to browse hundreds of polished — and some deliberately rusted — vintage models.
 Food vendors and cover bands playing classic tunes add to the entertainment.

-West Eighth commute to downtown
+West Eighth Street offers a route to downtown

 While many here drive, those needing alternative transportation will find a Yuma County Area Transit bus stop along West Eighth Street.
 The neighborhood is also about 5 miles from Interstate 8, which travelers use to reach the other communities around Yuma.
 “If anybody works in California, the freeway is literally eight minutes from there.
 It’s a very convenient location,” Martinez says.
 The neighborhood is about 20 minutes from the Yuma International Airport, which runs American Airlines flights to Phoenix and the Dallas-Fort Worth area.
 The Onvida Health Yuma Medical Center is the nearest hospital facility.